LikhitThakur/to-do-list/README.md

 | `complete TODO_ID` | Completes a to-do by setting it as done using its `TODO_ID`. |
 | `remove TODO_ID`   | Removes a to-do from the database using its `TODO_ID`.       |
 | `clear`            | Removes all the to-dos by clearing the database.             |

-## Release History

-- 0.1.0
-  - A work in progress

-## About the Author

-Leodanis Pozo Ramos - Email: leodanis@realpython.com